Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### RRF 3.x notes

-Before you can use M280 you must create a GPIO port using M950.
+* Before you can use M280 you must create a GPIO port using M950.
 Then in the M280 command, the P parameter is the GPIO port number.

-To invert the output, specify an inverted pin name in M950 when you create the GPIO port.
+* To invert the output, specify an inverted pin name in M950 when you create the GPIO port.

-In RRF 3.4, Duet 3 supports up to 32 output and 16 input ports, Duet 2 Wifi/Ethernet support up to 20 GPIO ports, and Duet 2 Maestro supports 10 GPIO ports.
-No GPIO ports are allocated by default.
+* See [Firmware configuration limits](/User_manual/RepRapFirmware/RepRapFirmware_overview#firmware-configuration-limits) for the number of inputs and outputs each Duet board and firmware version supports.

 #### RepRapFirmware 2.x